 Peter Conacher & Co installed a pneumatic-action organ at Castle Bromwich church in 1927 and it has done a sterling job for almost 100 years.

 There are now only three remaining Conacher pneumatic organs left untouched in the country of which ours is one.

 However, although the organ has been regularly tuned and maintained, it is now in need of a thorough restoration.
-One of the specialists who examined the organ told us we were 'living on borrowed time'.
+One specialist who examined the organ told us we were 'living on borrowed time'.
 At some point the organ will fail.

-It is important for the heritage of our church and this community that the organ, which has performed so well for so long, should be put back into a condition which will guarantee its use and enjoyment for future generations while preserving as much of the old mechanism as possible in the same way as when it was first installed here.
+It is important for the heritage of our church and community that this organ, having performed so well for so long, should be put back into a condition to guarantee its use and enjoyment for future generations while preserving as much of the old mechanism as possible.

 The bellows in the windchests are stiff and cracked and air can be heard hissing from the cracks.
 In addition, some of the wooden organ pipes are now beginning to show signs of cracking and no longer play a clear note.
 Our dedicated church organist makes the best of this ageing instrument but there are times when a note refuses to play or when a note refuses to stop!

 In 2016 the bellringers began a complete restoration of the bell installation.
 Unfortunately, the organ pump and its pipework stood in the way of the proposed drop of the bell ropes.

-Fortunately, the ringers were able to attract funding and were able to buy a new and silent pump for the organ which was placed on the gallery directly behind the instrument.
+Fortunately, the ringers were able to attract funding to buy a new and silent pump for the organ.
+This was placed on the gallery directly behind the instrument.
 A happy solution all round.